Abnormal Discharge and STD Testing

 • Symptom: Abnormal Discharge

-• When it appears: 1-3 weeks after exposure (varies by infection)
+• When it appears: 1-3 weeks after exposure for most bacterial STDs

 • Should you test?
-Yes, especially if discharge is unusual for you
+Yes, especially if discharge has changed in color, smell, or consistency

 Other Possible Causes